fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-Notes importance can be changed by clicking a name of a note.
+A note's importance can be changed by clicking its name.
 The event handler is very simple:

 ```js
 toggleImportance = (id) => {